i-like-robots/bower-glob-resolver/readme.md

 ## How it works

-This resolver works by creating a temporary package which has dependencies on all of the packages found by the glob match.
+This resolver works by creating a temporary package which has dependencies on all of the other packages matched by the glob pattern.

 ### License